benchristel/taste/README.md

 - Your code uses ECMAScript modules (ESM)—either browser-native with something like Snowpack, or bundled via something like webpack.
-- You like to live a bit dangerously, and maintain your own motorcycle.
+- You have an abundance of gumption and are willing to get your hands a bit dirty.

 ## Installation